Review of Peloton Bootcamp Classes: All You Need to Know

 Bootcamp classes without the Bike Plus

-Third, you can invest in an aftermarket product that swivels your screen for you.
+However, if you have an OG bike, you have another option: investing in an aftermarket product that swivels your screen for you.
 The folks who make the SpinTray, which turns my Peloton into an exercise desk, created something called The Pivot.

 Use code LEAH10 at checkout to save 10%.